 One of the main tourist attractions in Venice for sightseeing is Piazza San Marco (St. Marks Square).
 Within St. marks square are many keys for the first time visitor to help them start to understand the uniqueness of the city of Venice.
 On one side the square, it opens up on to the Bay of San Marco, and this was originally the front gate to the city of Venice as in ancient times people arrived via sea routes into the city.

 St. Marks features the tourist attractions of St. Marks Basilica, The Doges Palace, its soaring bell-tower and numerous other important buildings that line the rest of the square offering a great start for your sightseeing in Venice.
+Admiring this authentic treasure is certainly one of the things you have to do in Venice!

 The Basilica of St. Marks is probably the most visited tourist attraction in the city, a must-see sight for sightseeing in Venice for the first-time visitor.
 To avoid the long limes outside the Basilica take our Original Venice Walking tour to enjoy a thorough introduction to the city of Venice and to get a true sense of the place and along its two-hour route you'll enjoy some great sightseeing and see many fine examples of tourist attractions in Venice.

 The Doges Palace, Palazzo Ducale, is another popular tourist attraction for the sightseeing in Venice.
 It stands alongside the St. Marks Basilica and the two buildings echo influences of the East in their architectural style.
-A Byzantine-Gothic style of architecture that is another reason why the tourist attractions of Venice are so unique.
+The Byzantine-Gothic style of architecture is another reason why the tourist attractions of Venice are so unique.

 Sightseeing in Venice is unlike any other city in the world.
 The Doges Palace was the home of the Venetian ruler the Doge, and his government.
 On our Tours of the Doges Palace avoid the lines and enjoy a fascinating tour of both the lavish public rooms and the famed secret itinerary of the Doges Palace.